Table of Contents

 Next, we have the ear thermometer.
 This one’s for the tech-savvy parents who like their temperature readings with a side of pew pew sound effects.
 Just be prepared for your baby to treat it like an invading alien probe.
 I once had to retrieve our ear thermometer from under the crib after a particularly vigorous head shake.
 Good times.

 And then there’s the granddaddy of them all – the rectal thermometer.
 Now, I know what you’re thinking.
 You want me to put that WHERE?
 Trust me, I had the same reaction.
-But here’s the cold, hard truth: it’s the most accurate method for babies under three months.
-Just remember: gentle is the name of the game here.
-This isn’t a lunar exploration mission.
+But here’s the thing nobody tells you: when you stop being attached to the idea of the “perfect” or “easiest” method and just focus on accuracy for your baby’s age, you show up differently.
+You become calmer, more present, and way more effective.

 The Art of the Perfect Temperature Check: A Step-by-Step Guide